BusySnailDesignLab/Busy-Snail-Filament-Changer/MODs/_BUSY_SNAIL_DESIGN_LAB/GEAR_TRAIN_BALL_BEARING/README.md

 Possibly a completely useless mod that only extends the BOM.
 Rotating polymer parts lubricated with silicone grease are a widely used solution in low speed, light load applications like this.
 Ball bearings might make this a little quieter.
 However, high quality ball bearings are quite expensive, some cheap ones on Ali even lack grease inside.

+The two drive unit blocks and two gears shown in the pictures are different from the standard ones.

 ## Additional BOM

 | Item                        | Qty    | Info                                                                                           | Used in prototype 2025                                                 |